Hymenoepimecis argyraphaga

-Hymenoepimecis argyraphaga is a Costa Rican parasitoid wasp whose host is the spider Plesiometa argyra.
+Hymenoepimecis argyraphaga is a Costa Rican parasitoid wasp whose host is the spider Leucauge argyra.
 The wasp is unusual in modifying the spider's web building behavior to make a web made of very strong lines designed to support the wasp's cocoon without breaking in the rain.

 Habitat

 Hymenoepimecis argyraphaga is indigenous to Costa Rica.
 Its ideal habitat would include good sources of food, mating sites, and a stable population of their host spider.
 This parasitic wasp feeds on sugar and nectar and tends to be near heavy vegetation.
-The wasp prefers heavy vegetation because this provides both a good mating site as the wasps mate on tips of leaves and protection during development.
+The wasp prefers heavy vegetation because this provides both protection during development and a good mating site, as the wasps mate on tips of leaves.
 Heavy vegetation provides thick undergrowth where the spider can spin their webs providing protection from heavy rains and winds.

 Reproduction

 Hymenoepimecis argyraphaga wasps have a haplodiploid genetic system, meaning unfertilized eggs will become males and fertilized eggs will become females.
 Wasp reproduction ratios can change based on seasonal changes and environmental stress.
 Depending on these factors, the egg will either be fertilized or be unfertilized.
 Males seek out females for reproduction, but seem to fly in random patterns above the undergrowth.
 They encounter females after they emerge from their cocoons and leave the underbrush.
 While the males seem to fly in random patterns, they locate the females within minutes, suggesting a long range pheromone.
 The male will land on the female and copulate which takes roughly 10 seconds.
 There has been no observed aggression between wasps when reproducing.